-Perform RampID Transcoding in BigQuery
+Perform RampID Translation in BigQuery

-LiveRamp's transcoding capabilities in BigQuery allow for the translation of a RampID from one partner encoding to another using either maintained or derived RampIDs.
+LiveRamp's translation capabilities in BigQuery allow for the translation of a RampID from one partner encoding to another using either maintained or derived RampIDs.
 This allows you to match persistent pseudonymous identifiers to one another and enables use of the data without sharing the sensitive underlying identifiers.

 Note

-Specifically, RampID transcoding enables:
+Specifically, RampID translation enables:

 Person-based analytics